SanforkSF/ETLrepo/README.md

 Installation:

-1. You will need to create or take existing credentials for your databases from AWS Secrets Manager;
+1. Clone this repository.
+You will need to create or take existing credentials for your databases from AWS Secrets Manager;

 You will need with parameters like these in future.
 You can find example in 'dotenvexample' file;
 ```